uriyacovy/ESPHome_nuki_lock/README.md

    * `pairing_as_app: true`
    * `security_pin: 123456`: your 6-digit PIN for the Ultra/Go/5th Gen lock

+> [!IMPORTANT]
+> If your pin starts with one or more zeros, remove the padding zeros (e.g. 000548 -> 548).
+Otherwise pairing will fail.

 3. Press and hold the button on the Nuki lock until the LED ring lights up and stays on.

+4. Enable pairing mode in the ESPHome component.
+   You can do this either by toggling the **Pairing Mode** switch in Home Assistant or by calling the `nuki_lock.set_pairing_mode` action in an automation.

-4. Once pairing is successful, ESPHome entities will automatically update to reflect the lock status, and pairing mode will disable itself.
+5. Once pairing is successful, ESPHome entities will automatically update to reflect the lock status, and pairing mode will disable itself.

 ---